sharanushettar644/Demo-project-doc/README.md

 ### Phase-4
-## Monitoring tools installation n setup
+## Monitoring tools installation and setup
 ---
 **Prometheus**:
 Prometheus is an open source tool for monitoring and alerting applications